kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 Because the `port` field must be unique anyway, this could be a suitable, automatic `name`.

+#### Do not apply _routes_ targeted at `kuma.io/service` to corresponding `MeshServices`

+An issue arises with `MeshHTTPRoute`/`MeshTCPRoute` because these contain, inside each `spec.to[].rules` list, further references to `kuma.io/service` and `MeshService`.
+Because the behavior of routes is fundamentally linked to the the endpoint selection, which `MeshService` changes, it's important in any case that every route resource is examined for correctness when migrating to `MeshService`.

+For this reason, `MeshHTTPRoutes` and `MeshTCPRoutes` will **not** be targetted to corresponding real `MeshService` objects when they target `kuma.io/service`.

 ### Stats

 For the Kuma API it's important that we can derive the destination that corresponds